zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/sensors.md

 : Returns whether the `AccelerometerSensor` hardware is available on the device.

 {:id="AccelerometerSensor.Enabled" .boolean} *Enabled*
 : Specifies whether the sensor should generate events.
-If `true`{:.logic.block}, the sensor will generate events.
+If `真`{:.logic.block}, the sensor will generate events.
 Otherwise, no events are generated even if the device is accelerated or shaken.